AdobeDocs/support-resources.en/help/adobe-success-portal/technical-persona/support-and-insights/manage-findings-adobe-success-portal.md

 ## Action findings

 Follow these steps to validate whether each finding is still applicable or can be dismissed.

+>[!NOTE]:
+>
-Note: Standard checks are run on your instances.
+>Standard checks are run on your instances.
 If the checks do not find that the issue is present in your instance there is a status of **[!UICONTROL Not Detected]**.

 1. Navigate to **[!UICONTROL Support & Insights]**.
 1. Select the relevant product card.